Wind power in Ireland: Environmental Impact and Greenhouse gases

 This higher dependence on back-up/Load following power plants to ensure a steady power grid output has the knock-on-effect of more frequent inefficient (in CO_{2}e g/kW·h) throttling up and down of these other power sources in the grid to accommodate the intermittent power source's variable output.
 When one includes the intermittent sources total effect it has on other power sources in the grid system, that is, including these inefficient start up emissions of backup power sources to cater for wind energy, into wind energy's total system wide life cycle, this results in a higher real-world emission intensity related to wind energy than the in-isolation g/kW·h value, a statistic that is determined by looking at the power source in isolation and thus ignores all down-stream detrimental/inefficiency effects it has on the grid.
 In a 2012 paper that appeared in the Journal of Industrial Ecology it states.

 According to the IPCC, wind turbines when assessed in isolation, have a median life cycle emission value of between 12 and 11 (gCO_{2}eq/kWh).
-While the more dependable alpine Hydropower and nuclear stations have median total life cycle emission values of 24 and 12 g CO2-eq/kWh respectively.
+While the more dependable alpine Hydro power and nuclear stations have median total life cycle emission values of 24 and 12 g CO2-eq/kWh respectively.

 Regarding interconnections, Ireland is connected to adjacent UK National Grid at an electricity interconnection level (transmission capacity relative to production capacity) of 9%.
 The two grids have a high wind correlation of 0.61, whereas the wind correlation between the Irish grid and the Danish grid is low at 0.09.

 Tourism

-One major aspect of wind farms in Ireland is tourist attraction and also local attraction.
+A significant feature of wind farms in Ireland is their ability to attract both local and tourists..
 The Bord na Mona wind farm in Mount Lucas, Daingean, Co.Offaly has provided a local walk way through the newly established wind farm that attracts people of all ages.
 The walk way provides a safe environment off-road for walking, running and cycling.
 The walk way is approximately nine kilometres in distance with numerous stop off points for breaks.
 Maps can also be located in a variety of locations on the walk for guidance around the wind farm and back to allocated car parks.
 The walk way also provides aesthetic scenery on a relatively flat landscape.
 Such a walk attracts many people year round and circulates money back into the local community as tourists stop off in local shops.